arolling/scotus-quest/README.md

 # ScotusQuest

 This Ember web application allows users to pose or answer questions regarding the US Supreme Court.
-It also allows users to edit or delete questions and to tag their questions appropriately, as well as seeing a list of already used tags.
+It also allows users to edit or delete questions and to tag their questions appropriately, as well as seeing a list of already used tags and the questions using each tag.

 ## Prerequisites